pyeventsourcing/eventsourcing/docs/topics/notifications.rst

     assert list(big_array[5:7]) == ['item5', 'item6']

-The application log can be written to by a persistence policy.
-References to events can be assigned to the application log before the domain event is written to the aggregate's own sequence, so that it isn't possible to store an event in the aggregate's sequence that is not already in the application log.
+The big array can be written to by a persistence policy.
+References to events could be assigned to the big array before the domain event is written to the aggregate's own sequence, so that it isn't possible to store an event in the aggregate's sequence that is not already in the application sequence.
 To do that, construct the application logging policy object before the normal application persistence policy.
 Also, make sure the application log policy excludes the events published by the big array (otherwise there will be an infinite recursion).
+If the event fails to write, then the application sequence will have a dangling reference, which followers will have to cope with.

 Todo: Code example of policy that places application domain events in a big array.